-If you believe you or someone you know has experienced a violation of this policy, please contact the Title IX Coordinator.
-When the Title IX Coordinator becomes aware of an incident which may involve gender-based misconduct, either by a potential complainant or third party, a Preliminary Assessment meeting will be conducted to determine an initial basic understanding of the nature and circumstances of the incident, determine if the complainant requires any assistance with MCU's Complaint Procedure.
+If you believe you or someone you know has experienced a violation of this policy, please contact the Title IX Coordinator by emailing titleix@midwifery.edu, using the public Title IX Complaint form at midwifery.edu/title-ix-complaint or by phone at (801) 649-5230 ext 807.
+When the Title IX Coordinator becomes aware of an incident that may involve gender-based misconduct, either by a potential complainant or third party, a Preliminary Assessment meeting will be conducted to determine an initial basic understanding of the nature and circumstances of the incident, determine if the complainant requires any assistance with MCU's Complaint Procedure.
 A confidential log of the conversation will be maintained.
 During this meeting, the potential complainant and/or third party will be provided with information about rights, resources, procedural options, and remedial measures as well as MCU's policies and resources.
+MCU may offer supportive measures to a complainant even where a formal investigation or grievance process does not occur.

 A reasonable assessment of the safety of the individual and of the campus community will be made by a small interdepartmental team.
 The team will consider the interest of the complainant and the complainant's expressed preference for the manner of resolution.
 Where possible, and as warranted by the facts and circumstances, the University will seek action consistent with the complainant's request.
-If the nature of the circumstances requires reporting to the police, the Title IX Coordinator will contact the police department local to the complainant and alleged harasser.
+If the nature of the circumstances requires reporting to the police, the

+Title IX Coordinator will contact the police department local to the complainant and alleged harasser.